Why Your Website Isn't Ranking on Google (And How to Fix It)

 - Migration screw-ups - Botched redesign or domain move

-Let's diagnose each one.
+Let's work through each one.

-Problem 1: You're Accidentally Blocking Google
+Problem 1: you're accidentally blocking Google

 Most common rookie mistake.
 You're literally telling Google to stay away.